bradleystachurski/e-cash-app/improvements.md

 - Better visibility into what's happening
 - Can detect and report specific failure modes

+## 8. Environment Variables Consolidation
+**Current**: Multiple environment variables scattered in flake.nix shellHook **Improvement**: Consider consolidating related variables or using a `.env` file **Benefits**:
+- Cleaner flake.nix
+- Easier to manage and override locally
+- Better separation of concerns

-## 8. Flutter Tools Gradle Directory
+## 9. Pre-cached Flutter SDK
-**Current**: Copying entire Flutter SDK to make gradle directory writable **Improvement**: Only copy the specific flutter_tools/gradle directory that needs to be writable **Benefits**:
-- Much smaller copy operation
+**Current**: Creating Flutter SDK copy on first run in shellHook **Improvement**: Consider caching the patched Flutter SDK or creating it as part of the Nix derivation **Benefits**:
-- Faster setup
+- Faster shell startup
-- Less disk space usage
+- No first-run penalty
+- More reproducible

 ## Key Learnings from Completed Work